Skip to content

 let mapExample: map<Int, Int> = emptyMap(); // empty map with Int keys and values

-Learn more about them on a dedicated page: Maps.
+Learn more about them on the dedicated page: Maps.

 Structs and Messages

-Structs and Messages are two main ways of combining multiple primitive types into a composite one.
+Structs and Messages are the two main ways of combining multiple primitive types into a composite one.

 Example of a Struct: